History of Detroit Pistons in Timeline

 In 1993, Bill Laimbeer retired from the Detroit Pistons.

-In 2005, the Detroit Pistons fought back to win Game 6 in San Antonio, setting up the first NBA Finals Game 7 since 1994.
+In 2005, Game 6 win in San Antonio set up the first NBA Finals Game 7 since 1994.

-On November 1, 1996, Hooper became the mascot of the Detroit Pistons, replacing Sir Slam A Lot.
+On November 1, 1996, Hooper, a horse wearing a Pistons jersey, became the mascot of the Detroit Pistons, replacing Sir Slam A Lot.

 1997: Best record since 1997

-In 2005, the Detroit Pistons lost a hard-fought, low-scoring game to the Spurs, who won their third NBA championship since 1999.
+In 2005, after the Detroit Pistons lost Game 7 against the Spurs, San Antonio Spurs won their third NBA championship since 1999.

-In 2000, after being swept in the playoffs, Joe Dumars was hired as the Detroit Pistons' President of Basketball Operations.
-Grant Hill left for the Orlando Magic, but Dumars worked a sign and trade to acquire Ben Wallace and Chucky Atkins in exchange for Hill.
+After being swept in the 2000 playoffs, Joe Dumars was hired as the team's president of basketball operations.
+Grant Hill left for the Orlando Magic, but Dumars acquired Ben Wallace and Chucky Atkins in exchange.

-In 2000, the Detroit Pistons finished the season with a 32-50 record.
-Jerry Stackhouse averaged 29.8 points per game.
-After the season, George Irvine was fired and Rick Carlisle was hired as head coach.
-The team also returned to its traditional red, white, and blue colors.
+In 2000, the Detroit Pistons had a tough season, going 32–50.
+Following the season, George Irvine was fired as head coach, and Rick Carlisle was hired.
+The franchise also returned to its traditional red, white, and blue colors.

 In 2001, the Detroit Pistons returned to the traditional red, white, and blue colors and a uniform pattern taking cues from the 1981-1996 threads.

-In 2002, Joe Dumars revamped the Detroit Pistons roster by signing free agent Chauncey Billups, acquiring Richard "Rip" Hamilton from the Washington Wizards, and drafting Tayshaun Prince from Kentucky.
+In the 2002 off-season, Joe Dumars revamped the Detroit Pistons roster by signing free agent Chauncey Billups, acquiring Richard "Rip" Hamilton, and drafting Tayshaun Prince.

-In 2003, the Detroit Pistons posted consecutive 50-win seasons and advanced to the Eastern Conference Finals for the first time since 1991.
-There, however, they were swept in four games by the New Jersey Nets.
+In 2003, the Detroit Pistons advanced to the Eastern Conference Finals for the first time since 1991, but were swept by the New Jersey Nets.

 February 2004: Acquisition of Rasheed Wallace

-In 2004, the Detroit Pistons won one of their three NBA championships.
+In 2004, the Detroit Pistons won their third NBA championship.

-In 2005, the Detroit Pistons switched to a more classic logo design, discontinuing the horse's head and flaming mane logo.
+In 2005, the Detroit Pistons switched to a more classic logo design, phasing out the horse's head and flaming mane logo.

 At the start of the 2007–08 season, Rasheed Wallace became the Detroit Pistons' new center.

 In the 2007 NBA draft, the Detroit Pistons selected Rodney Stuckey and Arron Afflalo.
+Chauncey Billups was re-signed to a long-term contract.
 This season marked the 50th anniversary of the franchise in Detroit.

 On June 3, 2008, the Detroit Pistons announced that Flip Saunders would not return as head coach.